HichamG12/UK_accidents/README.md

  Data location, licence, and privacy?

-The license for this dataset is the Open Government Licence used by all data on data.gov.uk [here](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
-The raw datasets are available from the UK Department of Transport website here.
+The license for this dataset is the Open Government Licence used by all data on data.gov.uk [(link to the licence)](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+The raw datasets are available from the [UK Department of Transport website] (https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data).

  How is the data organized?